 How it works:

-A DSLR photogrammetry full body 3D scanner consists of 70 to 150 DSLR cameras and lighting equipment mounted at specific angles around the subject being 3D scanned.
+A DSLR photogrammetry full body 3D scanner normally consists of 70 to 150 DSLR cameras (it can have many more depending on the application) and lighting equipment mounted at specific angles around the subject being 3D scanned.
 The cameras have a special peripheral attachment that can synchronize the captures so all cameras fire within a fraction of a second of each other.
 These setups rely on exceptionally high quality data and specialized camera angles so the cameras typically need to be manually moved and focused on the subject being scanned to accommodate for their body shape and pose.
 Following a capture, the photos are transferred to a computer where an operator will run the photos through photogrammetry software.
 The photogrammetry software will create a point cloud by locating features shared across many pictures and calculating their depth.
 The time to process a 3D model using photogrammetry software ranges from 25 minutes to multiple days depending on the speed of your computer and the desired resolution.

 Like all other full body 3D scanning technologies, photogrammetry struggles with scanning transparent and reflective materials.
 In addition, photogrammetry struggles with flat colored materials (ex: plain colored clothing) since the software relies on being able to identify matching pixels across numerous images, so if an individual is wearing a plain black t-shirt, it has a very difficult time trying to figure out which black pixel corresponds to which across images.
 Photogrammetry does not do as good a job at capturing fine details as other technologies, so fine details like buttons on clothing or glass frames typically do not come out.
 If you need to reliably calculate the geometry of person being 3D scanned (ex: medical applications), then you are likely better off going with a different technology.